sirca/clusterous/README.md

     vi ~/.clusterous.yml

-A template of the contents of file is as follows:
+A template of the contents of the file is as follows:
 ```yaml
 - AWS:
     access_key_id: xxx